jsl5710/jsl5710.github.io/content/post/X-Transfer_acceptance/index.md

 summary: EMNLP'23 Conference Workshop Paper Accepted.
 [Detecting False Claims in Low-Resource Regions - A Case Study of Caribbean Islands](https://aclanthology.org/events/acl-2022/)
 ---

-My research was accepted in the 2022 ACL Proceedings of the Workshop on Combating Online Hostile Posts in Regional Languages during Emergency Situations.
+X-Transfer research paper was accepted in the 2022 ACL Proceedings of the Workshop on Combating Online Hostile Posts in Regional Languages during Emergency Situations.
 This research is titled, [Detecting False Claims in Low-Resource Regions - A Case Study of Caribbean Islands](https://aclanthology.org/events/acl-2022/).
 This work is a collaboration with Penn State and [KiNiT](https://kinit.sk/).
 Coauthor includes -  Limeng Cui, Thai Le & Dongwon Lee

 <!-- ```python
 from IPython.core.display import Image